If You Like Margaret Atwood

 Ian McEwan

 The Sunday Times Number One Bestseller Trudy has betrayed her husband, John.
 She's still in the marital home – a dilapidated, priceless London townhouse – but not with John.
-Instead, she's with his brother, the profoundly banal Claude, and the two of them have a plan.
-But there is a witness to their plot: the inquisitive, nine-month-old resident of Trudy's womb.
+Instead, she's with his brother, the profoundly banal Claude,

 Read More View in Catalog